quangdangtranvn/petgen/Storage.md

-# Here are up to 10 files in the petgen repo that contain "think" in their names (results may be incomplete due to search limits):
+# Here are up to 10 files in the petgen repo that contain "think" in their names or file name `.think`:

 1. think.md
 2. mx.think